mdkaminski/BNN-spatial/README.md

 https://hpc.niasra.uow.edu.au/azm/global-analysis-forecast-phy-001-024_1551608429013.nc

 To run the script files for the Chapter 6 examples, after cloning this repository, create a new `data` folder within the `scripts` folder.
 Then, place the NetCDF file into the `data` folder.
+The script files will then be able to access the SST data set.